cloudfoundry/statsd-injector-release/README.md

 Examples of loggregator v2 envelope receiver:
 [loggregator forwarder agent][forwarder-agent-release]

-A link to how it fits into the loggregator architecture can be found [in the Tanzu docs](https://docs.pivotal.io/platform/application-service/2-9/loggregator/architecture.html)
+A visual of how it fits in the broader loggregator architecture can be found [in the Tanzu docs](https://docs.pivotal.io/platform/application-service/2-9/loggregator/architecture.html)

 ### Development

-The binary for `statsd_injector` is build from the code is `src/`
+The binary for `statsd_injector` is build from the code is `src/`.
+To run the
+tests:

 ```bash
 cd src/
 go test -mod=vendor ./... -race
 ```

-If you have ginkgo, you can use the following command:
+Or, if you have ginkgo:

 ```bash
 ginkgo -r -race -randomizeAllSpecs